disolovyov/node-matrices/README.md

 This code uses the [Beans](https://github.com/dimituri/beans) toolset to build Node and browser JavaScript, as well as documentation.
-The easiset way to work on the source is by installing Beans:
+The easiset way to work on the source is by installing dependencies and running Beans from there:

-    $ npm install beans -g
+    $ npm install
+    $ npm run-script build

 Otherwise you can use the CoffeeScript compiler to build things in a way you like, e.g. by running: